michael105/whttpd/README.md

 ##### Install:

-Either build yourself, or download one of the supplied binaries for 64bit linux supplied in /bin.
+Either build yourself, or download the binary for 64bit linux supplied in /bin.

 Configuration is done via commandline arguments.